dbatten4/shopping/README.md

 ## Building and Running

+First ensure you have Node installed by running `node -v` from the command line.

 Run from your command line the following commands to clone the repo to your local machine, build and finally serve the app in a browser.
 ```